Modules on M3

 Seeing what a module does

-To see what loading a module will do without actually loading it, use module show
+To see what loading a module will do without actually loading it, use module show.
+To see what the default version of amber does, use module show amber:

 -------------------------------------------------------------------